captainoo5/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script that prints the effective name of the current user
+A script that all the groups the curreent is part of